goofball222/unifi/README.md

 **NOTE:**
 **Alpine tags DO NOT contain any internal MongoDB binaries.
 You must connect them to an external Mongo DB container or other host instance.**

+**2022-09-08:**
+* Starting with v7.3.69 beta Java 11/OpenJDK 11 is required.
+Dockerfiles for 7.3 have been updated to reflect this.
+* Starting with v7.3.69 beta the controller has a constant non-fatal error if using a "full chain" / multi-cert pem custom certificate file imported:
+    ```bash
+    <ble-load-keystore> ERROR system - Unable to read certificate from the unifi chain.
+There are 3 certificates, but exactly 1 is expected
+    <ble-load-keystore> ERROR blebridge - unable to load local keystore for BLE bridge
+    ```
+    * Starting with this beta, design & documentation of the image for v7.3+ will switch to recommending importing only a single custom cert named "cert.pem"

 **2021-12-10:**
 * As of this date UniFi versions <= 6.5.53 may contain a version of log4j that is vulnerable to RCE - CVE-2021-44228 - https://github.com/advisories/GHSA-jfh8-c2jp-5v3q - https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2021-44228